29next/developer-docs/docs/apps/event-tracking.md

 Apps can install an [Event Tracker](/docs/themes/event-tracking.md) to add storefront ecommerce Event Tracking as part of their integration.

-This makes setting up and using your app easy for merchants requiring fewer manual setup steps and easy configuration through the dashboard.
+App installed event trackers simplifies the setup flow and makes using your app easy for merchants requiring fewer manual setup steps with easy configuration through the dashboard.

 :::caution